-Applications are reviewed and ranked according to the Selection Criteria (see 3.7) by OBWB staff and brought before the OBWB Board of Directors.
-All funding decisions are approved by the Board, which may award full funding, partial funding, or no funding to projects.
+Applications are reviewed and ranked according to the Selection Criteria (see 3.7) by the OBWB staff and brought before the OBWB Board of Directors.
+All funding decisions are approved by the Board, which reserves the right to award partial funding to projects.